-In the past InnerSource has proven to be successful to solve several issues commonly found in organisations.
+In the past InnerSource has proven to be successful to solve several issues commonly found in organizations.

 However which organizational challenges does your organization hope to improve upon using InnerSource?

-Instead of going for generalizations, try to exactly identify the solutions that match the challenges of your organisation - preferably with those affected by the change you want to see.
+Instead of going for generalizations, try to exactly identify the solutions that match the challenges of your organization - preferably with those affected by the change you want to see.